-Funding was identified in 2013 to procure a computer system refresh for the CDDIS.
-The CDDIS system engineer reviewed current and near-term requirements and developed a hardware procurement strategy.
-Hardware was procured in mid-2014 with installation beginning in late 2014 and scheduled for completion and testing in early 2015.
-The system will be installed within the EOSDIS computer facility and network infrastructure providing a more reliable/redundant environment (power, HVAC, 24-hour onsite emergency personnel, etc.) and network connectivity; a disaster recovery system will be installed in a different location on the GSFC campus.
+The current CDDIS server configuration consists of multiple incoming and outgoing servers dedicated to specific functions; the system is equipped with 32 Tbytes of online RAID storage.
+A new virtual-machine based system was installed within the EOSDIS computer facility and network infrastructure and is currently under testing with expected operations in spring 2016.
+This new system configuration will provide a more reliable/redundant environment (power, HVAC, 24-hour on-site emergency personnel, etc.) and network connectivity; a disaster recovery system will be installed in a different location on the GSFC campus.
 The new system location will address the number one operational issue CDDIS has experienced over the past several years, namely, the lack of consistent and redundant power and cooling in its existing computer facility.
 Multiple redundant 40G network switches will also be utilized to take full advantage of a high-performance network infrastructure by utilizing fully redundant network paths for all outgoing and incoming streams along with dedicated 10G network connections between its primary operations and its backup operations.
 The CDDIS will also transition approximately 85% of its operation services over to virtual machine (VM) technology for both multiple instance services in a load balancing configuration which will allow additional instances to be increased or decreased due to demand and will allow maintenance (patching, upgrades, etc.) to proceed without interruption to the user or any downtime.
-CDDIS will be utilizing a large (XX Tbyte) storage system to easily accommodate future growth of the archive.
+CDDIS will be utilizing a unified storage system (100 Tbytes in size) to easily accommodate future growth of the archive and facilitate near real-time replication between its production and disaster recovery sites.